Venom1991/refind-btrfs/README.md

 Every option is thoroughly explained in the sample config [file](https://github.com/Venom1991/refind-btrfs/blob/master/src/refind_btrfs/data/refind-btrfs.conf-sample).
 In case you've opted to use the provided systemd service and wish to change the config file while it is running you must restart it after doing so because the config file is read only once (during startup).
 The default configuration is meant to enable seamless integration with Snapper simply because I'm using it but the tool itself doesn't depend on it and ought to function with different setups.
 Also, by default the tool is configured for creating new writable snapshots intended for booting instead of in-place modification of the found snapshots' read-only flag as I believe this is the safer choice.
-It is imperative that you don't just blindly try to boot into a snapshot before checking the generated manual boot stanza, either by inspecting the file contents in which it was saved or by viewing the boot loader [options](https://www.rodsbooks.com/refind/using.html#boot_options) using rEFInd.
+It is imperative that you don't just blindly try to boot into a snapshot before verifying the generated manual boot stanza, either by inspecting the file contents in which it was saved or by viewing the boot loader [options](https://www.rodsbooks.com/refind/using.html#boot_options) using rEFInd and also not before verifying the fstab file of at least one included snapshot.

 ## Example
 Given a setup such as this one: